Stand, Columbia

 "Stand, Columbia" is the official alma mater of Columbia University in New York City, New York.
 It was written in Gilbert Oakley Ward for the university's 1902 Class Day ceremonies, and is sung to the tune of Joseph Haydn's "Gott erhalte Franz den Kaiser", which served as the melody for the Austrian national anthem until 1938, and was adopted as the German national anthem in 1922.
 The hymn is traditionally played at the university's baccalaureate services and commencements.

 Another song, "Sans Souci", serves as the alma mater of Columbia College.
 Composed by alumnus Percy Fridenburg around 1888 while studying medicine in Germany, the tune is based on a German drinking song—the first two stanzas are translations from the original German song, while the third is Fridenburg's own addition.
 During the first half of the 20th century, it was more popular among students than "Alma Mater", and served as the unofficial alma mater of the entire university.
 It was officially adopted by Columbia College in 1949.

 The use of the Austrian Hymn as the tune for "Stand, Columbia", has often been a point of curiosity.
-Czech historian Leo M. Mladen once facetiously suggested that the United Nations should set up a system to copyright national anthems, so that Austria to prevent both Germany and Columbia for using its traditional anthem.
+Czech historian Leo M. Mladen once facetiously suggested that the United Nations should set up a system to copyright national anthems, so that Austria could prevent both Germany and Columbia University for using its traditional anthem.
 Following World War II, the fact that "Stand, Columbia" should share the same tune as the German anthem has been described as "disturbing".
 The song was also criticized by The Bookman for its tune, due to its more popular association with both the Austrian Empire and the English hymn, "Glorious Things of Thee Are Spoken"; however, the journal did concede that "Columbia was fortunate enough to get some very spirited words" in its alma mater.
 "Sans Souci", on the other hand, was described as the "one song which really belongs to [Columbia]," its tune being previously relatively unknown.

 A 1918 march titled "Columbia" by Edwin Franko Goldman was based on "Stand, Columbia".